 A painful, achy neck can interfere with your quality of life.
-Enhance Center in Livonia, Michigan, offers expert diagnosis to pinpoint the root cause of your neck pain — and set you on the road to recovery.
+Enhance Center in located in Oakland County, Livonia, MI, offers expert diagnosis to pinpoint the root cause of your neck pain — and set you on the road to recovery.
 With dual board certifications, Ayman Tarabishy, MD, provides a range of effective therapies, including injections with natural materials and radiofrequency ablation.
 To find out whether you might benefit from one of these treatments or others, call or book a consultation online today.

 Your neck is part of the long, flexible spinal column called the cervical spine.
 The cervical spine is composed of seven bones, or vertebrae, and a framework of muscles, discs, nerves, and tissues.
 The complexity of your neck makes it vulnerable to injuries.
 Injuries and aging are the chief causes of neck pain.